johnsosoka/site-johnsosoka-com/website/pages/notes.md

 comments: false
 ---

-Here are some notes that I've taken.
-I group them by medium, so far I have _book_ notes and _udemy_ notes.

-I am selectively migrating old notes from various digital sources and placing them here.
+Contained here is a collection of various notes.
+Some are notes that I have taken from udemy courses, book-notes, and others may be quick reference notes that I may have scraped together for future use.
+Anything here is pretty much guaranteed to be less coherent than blog posts.

 {% include notes_posts.html post_display_limit=site.number_of_notes post_collection_title="All Notes" %}